-3The Supreme Court of Cassation recently intervened once more on this point in ruling no. 38890 of 23 October 2024, confirming that "when the legal representative of a company accused of an offence under Decree 231 is in turn investigated or charged with the underlying offence, the "conflict" is irrefutably presumed to exist and its existence does not need to be ascertained in practice.
+3The Supreme Court of Cassation recently intervened once more on this point in ruling no. 38890 of 23 October 2024, confirming that "when the legal representative of a company accused of an offence under Decree 231 is in turn investigated or charged with the underlying offence, the "conflict" is irrefutably presumed to exist, and its existence does not need to be ascertained in practice.
 Furthermore, since the prohibition is triggered by the situation envisaged in the provision, i.e. when the legal representative is charged with the crime that gave rise to the administrative offence, it is sufficient for the judge to ascertain that such prerequisite exists. [...]
 Failure to comply with the prohibition under Article 39, therefore, necessarily produces consequences in terms of proceedings, as all the activities carried out by the "incompatible" representative within the criminal proceedings concerning the entity must be considered ineffective (such principles were recently confirmed by [the Court of Cassation] 2nd Section, in Ruling no. 13003 dated 31/01/2024, filed 28/03/2024, Dell'Erba, Rv.
 286095 - 01; 2nd Sect. no. 52748 dated 09/12/2014, Rv.
 261967; 6th Sect., no. 29930 del 31/05/2011, Rv.
 250432; 6th Sect. no. 41398 dated 19/06/2009 Rv.
 244409; 6th Sect., no. 15689 dated 05/02/2008, Rv.
 241011).

-The Court finally clarified (3rd Sect. n.
+This Court has finally clarified (3rd Sect. n.
 35387 dated 13/05/2022, Capano, Rv.
 283551) that the organisational model of the entity must include precautionary rules for any conflicts of interest that might arise when the legal representative is under investigation for a predicate crime, such as to ensure that the entity can be assisted by a defense attorney appointed by a previously identified person."

-and committed in its interest or for its benefit, through a system based on pre-determined minimum and maximum quota, as per statutory schedules that typically characterize the sanctioning system.
+Pecuniary sanctions are levied whenever the entity is found liable for one of the offences provided in the Decree and committed in its interest or for its benefit, through a system based on pre-determined minimum and maximum quota, as per statutory schedules that typically characterize the sanctioning system.
 The number of quota is determined depending on the seriousness of the offence, the degree of liability of the Entity and the activity performed by the Entity in order to eliminate or dilute the consequences of the offence and prevent the performance of further offences.

-As Article 10 of the Decree simply provides that the number of quotas can never be lower than one hundred or over one thousand and the value of individual quotas can range from a minimum of about €258 to a maximum of about €1,549, the Court is responsible for determining the amount of the individual quota based on the income and assets of the entity, with a view to ensuring that the sanction is effective.
+As Article 10 of the Decree simply provides that the number of quotas can never be lower than one hundred or over one thousand and the value of individual quotas can range from a minimum of about 258 euros to a maximum of about 1,549 euros, the Court is responsible for determining the amount of the individual quota based on the income and assets of the entity, with a view to ensuring that the sanction is effective.